daydreamsai/facilitator/readme.md

 # x402 Facilitator

+> **Warning**: This project is currently in alpha.
+APIs may change without notice and should not be used in production environments without thorough testing.

 A production-ready payment settlement service for the [x402 protocol](https://github.com/coinbase/x402).
 Built with Elysia and Node.js, it verifies cryptographic payment signatures and settles transactions on-chain for EVM (Base) and SVM (Solana) networks.

 ## Table of Contents